If you like it, save it!

-Author Notes: For this savory flatbread-cum-pizza, I based my crust on the pizza recipe in Dorie Greenspan's book, Baking with Julia.
-I added a little bread flour and milk (thanks to boulangere's advice), and increased the liquids to tenderize the dough.
-Of course, you can use any pizza-dough recipe you like, as long as you make enough for two pies.
-I liked her idea of using onions as a sweet and savory addition to the sage-walnut-goat cheese base I'd envisioned, but I emphasized shallots.
-I added a little tartness with my new main squeeze, Meyer lemon, along with a bit of the zest, but this is also good without these additions.
+Author Notes: For the walnut-and-sage challenge, I thought I'd go for an onion -and shallot-laced savory flatbread-cum-pizza.
+I referred to Dorie Greenspan's book, Baking with Julia, for the dough, although I switched out some of the all-purpose flour for white-whole wheat.
+If you do this, you will probably need a little less overall quantity of flour.
+Of course, you can use any pizza-dough recipe you like, as long as you make enough for a 12" x 17" rimmed baking sheet.
+I liked her idea of using onions as a sweet and savory addition to the sage-walnut-goat cheese base I envisioned, but I used primarily shallots.
+I added a little tartness with my new main squeeze, Meyer lemon, along with a bit of the zest. - creamtea

 - 2 tablespoons olive oil

-- 2 medium onions, quartered lengthwise and sliced thinly crosswise
+- 2 medium onions, halved lengthwise and sliced crosswise

-- 3 fat cloves of garlic, crushed with the flat side of a knife and coarsely chopped
+- 3 fat garlic cloves, crushed with the flat side of a knife and minced

 - 10-12 fresh sage leaves, coarsely chopped (3 - 4 tablespoons, loosely packed)